This is a strange little book – and while I am happy to recommend it, I am not really clear in my own mind what sort of a book it is meant to be.

 First of all – a quick explanation of P and NP.
 The class of problems known as ‘P’ – for polynomial (as in they can be solved in a time which is dependent on a polynomial of their complexity) – are those for which a known algorithm – a sequence of mathematical steps – to solve them exists.
 For instance, solving (i.e., finding the value of x where the formula evaluates to zero) x – 2 is a P class problem.
 NP (not P) problems are much more interesting – these are problems for which an algorithm exists but which is unknown at the time the problem is posed.
 In the worst case the only way of solving the problem may be to try all the potential algorithms until we find the one that solves the problem.
 That said, once a potential solution is found it can be verified ‘simply’ (i.e. in polynomial time).
 It is not known if, in fact NP problems (such as drawing up school timetables or cracking internet public key encryption) are really P type problems after all and we just have not found the solution or are permanently excluded from ‘simple’ (P) solutions.
 A class of NP problems called ‘NP complete‘ are those that, if shown to really be P class problems, would indicate P=NP.
 Most, but not all, mathematicians think, in fact P!=NP.

-You have a micro controller with a timer of fixed 4MHz frequency and two 8 bit registers that (a) counts tick and (b) a match register that triggers an interrupt which the count register matches the tick count and a 16 bit prescaler (that allows the scaling of the ticks e.g. – if set to 2 then twice as many ticks are required to trigger the interrupt).
+You have a micro controller with a timer of fixed 4MHz frequency and two 8 bit registers, a and b, such that (a) counts ticks and (b) is a match register that triggers an interrupt when the count register matches the tick count stored and a 16 bit prescaler (that allows the scaling of the ticks e.g. – if set to 2 then twice as many ticks are required to trigger the interrupt).

 So how can you set the match and prescaler to work for an arbitrary frequency?
 Sounds like it should be easily algorithmically managed, but it’s not.